noec764/erpnext/docs/dooks/setting-up/company-setup.md

 A company is a legal entity made up of an association of people for carrying on a commercial or industrial enterprise.

-In Dooks, first Company is created on completion of account creation.
+In Dokie, first Company is created on completion of account creation.
 For each Company, you can set a domain as manufacturing, retail, or services depending on the nature of your business activity.

 If you have more than one company, you can add them from: